waikato-datamining/ldc-tint/plugins/de-macronize.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None) -L {any,instruction,input,output,content}, --location {any,instruction,input,output,content}
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -d {strip,double-up}, --demacronization {strip,double-up}
+                        How to process the macrons (default: double-up) -L {any,instruction,input,output,content}, --location {any,instruction,input,output,content}
                         Where to look for the macons; pairs: any,instruction,input,output, pretrain: any,content,